openspending/community.openspending.org/about/portfolio.md

 <h3> Spending Stories </h3>

-In 2011, the Open Knowledge Foundation was awarded a Knight News Challenge Grant to work on the [Spending Stories](http://blog.okfn.org/2011/01/18/spending-stories/) Project.
+In 2011, the Open Knowledge Foundation was awarded a Knight News Challenge Grant to work on the <a href="http://blog.okfn.org/2011/01/18/spending-stories/">Spending Stories</a> Project.
 Large numbers are often meaningless to the general public and despite a wealth of information around government spending, the topic of government finance is often overlooked by journalists.
 The Spending Stories project aims to facilitate reporting by speed up fact-checking around spending data as well as connecting news stories about public spending to relevant datasets and visualisations, to put these stories into context.

-We're into our second year of the project now.
-See what we are up to by following our updates on the PBS Idea Lab blog.
+We're into our second year of the project now. <a href="http://www.pbs.org/idealab/2012/12/follow-the-money-a-spending-stories-guide-for-journalists345.html">See what we are up to by following our updates on the PBS Idea Lab blog.</a>

 </div>

-## Unleashed into the wild
+## Already unleashed into the wild

 ### Where Does My Money Go?